Best Monetary Authority of Singapore (MAS) Regulated Brokers 2025

 Trust Platform Assets Fees Accounts Research Education Mobile Support 3.5

-Founded in 2012 to let users buy and sell Bitcoin through bank transfers, Coinbase has grown into a major crypto company.
-It now offers over 240 crypto assets, has developed advanced trading platforms for retail investors, is listed on the US Nasdaq, and holds licenses with various regulators.
+Coinbase, started in 2012 for buying and selling Bitcoin with bank transfers, has grown into a major crypto company.
+It now offers over 240 crypto assets, advanced trading platforms for investors, is listed on the U.S. Nasdaq, and holds licenses from several regulators.
+In May 2025, Coinbase became the first crypto firm in the S&P 500, boosting its credibility.

 Demo Account